 He has published two novels, La cuarta muerte (Espasa, 2012) and La vida desatenta (DeBolsillo, 2014).

 El final del hombre (The End of Men) is the first in a detective series featuring lead character Carlos Luna, a police officer who becomes Sofía Luna after a sex-change operation.
-The book is due to be published by Alfaguara Negra in September 2017.
+The book has been published by Alfaguara Negra in September 2017.

 The second book of this detective series, entitled El caso de las japonesas muertas (The case of the Japanese dead women), will be published by Alfaguara Negra in May 2018.